damonpickett/nft-tutorial/README.md

 - Then you set the base token URI, then you mint.
 All via CLI:
 `npx hardhat set-base-token-uri --base-url https://{CID}.ipfs.dweb.link/metadata/` `npx hardhat mint --address {your wallet address}` x 3 or however many files are in your metadata folder.
 - The metadata, which is saved in IPFS, is what is minted.
 The metadata contains the link to the image which is also saved on IPFS.
-'Minted' simply means that an ERC token, which points to the metadata saved on IPFS, has been assigned to my wallet and this transaction has been recorded on the blockchain...I think.
+'Minted' simply means that an ERC token, which points to the metadata saved on IPFS, has been assigned to my wallet and this transaction has been recorded on the blockchain.